JuliaClimate/ClimateBase.jl/docs/src/index.md

 ClimateBase.COMMONNAMES
 ```

-Also, two convenience functions are provided for examining the content of on-disk `.nc` files without loading all data on memory.
+Also, the following convenience functions are provided for examining the content of on-disk `.nc` files without loading all data on memory.
 ```@docs
 nckeys
 ncdetails
+globalattr
 ```

 ### Write